LangbaseInc/BaseAI/README.md

 ## Getting Started

-BaseAI is the AI framework for building declarative and composable AI-powered LLM products.
+BaseAI is the AI framework for building serverless and composable AI agents with memory and tools.
 It allows you to develop AI agent pipes on your local machine with integrated agentic tools and memory (RAG).
-Visit our [learn](https://baseai.dev/learn) guide to get started with BaseAI.
+Visit our [BaseAI.dev/learn](https://baseai.dev/learn) guide to start with BaseAI.

+### Documentation (recommended)

+Please check [BaseAI.dev/docs](https://baseai.dev/docs) and [BaseAI.dev/learn](https://baseai.dev/learn) to get started with full documentation.

 ### 1. Initialize a new BaseAI project